 155-10.
-Actions by the Board/Public Hearings
+Actions by the BOARD/PUBLIC HEARINGS

-- A. The Planning Board shall, by a majority vote of its members present, accept an application to subdivide at its regularly scheduled meeting only if the application has been submitted in accordance with 155-9.
-Notice of said public meeting shall be provided to the applicant, abutters and the public in accordance with 155-11 (RSA 676:4-I (d)). - B. The Board shall begin formal consideration of the application within thirty (30) days after submission and acceptance of the completed application.
-The Board shall act to approve, conditionally approve or disapprove within ninety (90) days after accepting the application subject to extension or waiver as set forth in paragraph C below (RSA 676:4-I (c)). - C. The Planning Board may apply to the City Council for an extension not to exceed an additional ninety (90) days before acting to approve, conditionally approve, or disapprove an application.
-The applicant may waive the time period requirements for Planning Board action and consent to such extension as may be mutually agreeable (RSA 676:4-I(f)). - D. No application, shall be approved or disapproved without a public hearing on said application except as noted in 155-10 (F) below.
-Notice of the public hearing shall be provided in accordance with 155-11. - E. Following a public hearing on a subdivision application, the Board shall approve, conditionally approve, disapprove or table the proposed subdivision application.
+- A) The PLANNING BOARD shall, by a majority vote of its members present, accept an application to subdivide at its regularly scheduled meeting only if the application has been submitted in accordance with 155-9.
+Notice of said PUBLIC MEETING shall be provided to the APPLICANT, ABUTTERS and the public in accordance with 155-11 (RSA 676:4-I (d)). - B) The BOARD shall begin formal consideration of the application within thirty (30) days after submission and acceptance of the completed application.
+The BOARD shall act to approve, conditionally approve or disapprove within sixty-five (65) days after accepting the application subject to extension or waiver as set forth in paragraph C below (RSA 676:4-I (c)).
+[Amended 03-23-10 per Planning Board] - C) The PLANNING BOARD may apply to the City Council for an extension not to exceed an additional sixty-five (65) days before acting to approve, conditionally approve, or disapprove an application.
+The APPLICANT may waive the time period requirements for PLANNING BOARD action and consent to such extension as may be mutually agreeable (RSA 676:4-I(f)).
+[Amended 03-23-10 per Planning Board] - D) No application, shall be approved or disapproved without a PUBLIC HEARING on said application except as noted in 155-10 (F) below.
+Notice of the PUBLIC HEARING shall be provided in accordance with 155-11. - E) Following a PUBLIC HEARING on a SUBDIVISION application, the BOARD shall approve, conditionally approve, disapprove or table the proposed SUBDIVISION application.
 If approved or conditionally approved, the requirements of 155-12 and 155-13 shall be met.
-If the Board denies the preliminary plans, the applicant shall be notified in writing as to the reasons for denial. - F. A public hearing is not required for disapprovals of applications based upon failure of the applicant to supply information required by the regulations, including: abutters identification, failure to meet reasonable deadlines established by the Board, or failure to pay fees required by the Board (RSA 676:4 I (e)(2)).
+If the BOARD denies the preliminary plans, the APPLICANT shall be notified in writing as to the reasons for denial. - F) A PUBLIC HEARING is not required for disapprovals of applications based upon failure of the APPLICANT to supply information required by the regulations, including: ABUTTERS identification, failure to meet reasonable deadlines established by the BOARD, or failure to pay fees required by the BOARD (RSA 676:4 I (e)(2)).